Skip to content

 These environment variables which control where messages are sent must be maintained in the following locations:

-3. Within the CCOM webapp, the .env file must include variables for 'local' on your local machine and set to 'live' variables on App Service.
+2. Within the Carrot webapp, the .env file must include variables for 'local' on your local machine and set to 'live' variables on App Service.

 Running Azure Functions Locally